alexanderkoh/invoice-app/README.md

 ## Demo

-> [!NOTE]
-> Please be advised that there are currently issues when using this application in the Mozilla Firefox browser.
-For more information, refer to [Issue #11](https://github.com/aliabb01/invoify/issues/11).

-Visit the [live demo](https://invoify.vercel.app) to see Invoify in action.
+Visit the [live demo](https://invoice.bastiankoh.com) to see Invoify in action.

 ## Getting Started